 It's the Weekend.
 Let's Eat.
 Gilbert.

-At Expedition Foodie, we're all about giving you reasons to travel for a good meal.
-"It's the Weekend.
-Let's Eat." features itineraries for where to dine and what to order in cities throughout Arizona.
+We're all about giving you reasons to travel for a good meal.
+"It's the Weekend, Let's Eat." features itineraries for where to dine and what to order in cities throughout Arizona.
 This edition takes us to Gilbert in the greater Phoenix area.

-It's not exactly accurate to call the Gilbert dining scene an overnight success, even though it sort of seems that way.
-Over the years, Gilbert's Heritage District has transformed from a sleepy center in suburbia to an exciting food hub—a concentrated restaurant cluster where you'll likely run into a waitlist morning, afternoon and evening.
-While those who've visited infrequently might be surprised by the hubbub that's "suddenly" emerged, locals know that the dining scene has been a long time coming.
-In one weekend, you can embrace the delicious results.
+It's not exactly accurate to call the Gilbert dining scene an overnight success, even though it seems that way.
+Over the years, Gilbert's Heritage District has transformed from a quiet suburban center to an exciting food hub—a restaurant cluster where you'll likely run into a waitlist morning, afternoon and evening.
+Those who've visited infrequently might be surprised by the hubbub that's "suddenly" emerged, but locals know the dining scene has been a long time coming.

 Why limit yourself to brekkie choices from just one place?
-Hit up the Gilbert Farmers Market—a bustling open-air market held every Saturday morning—to nosh around.
+Hit up the Gilbert Farmers Market, a bustling open-air market held every Saturday morning.
+Market favorites include regulars such as:

-You'll find nothing but warmth in the industrial space that Liberty Market occupies, especially at brunch.
-First, stop at Strada Espresso Bar, where you'll hear several orders from others for the Cortado.
-This Cuban latte—made with half milk, half coffee is a creamy wake-up call.
-Try not to stare at what's on your neighbors' plates when you take a seat, even though it's hard to resist.
-The Lox and Bagel—a deconstructed smorgasbord that includes cured salmon, capers, hard-boiled egg, chives, and cornichon is almost too pretty to eat.
-There are plenty of vegan options at Liberty Market as well, such as the breakfast burrito smothered in tomatillo and chile pequin sauces.
+You'll find nothing but warmth at Liberty Market, especially at brunch.
+First, stop at the espresso bar, where you'll hear several orders from others for the Cortado.
+This Cuban latte—made with half milk, half coffee—is a creamy wake-up call.
+The lox and bagel—a deconstructed smorgasbord that includes house-cured salmon, capers, hard-boiled egg, chives and cornichons—is almost too pretty to eat.
+There are plenty of vegetarian options at Liberty Market as well, such as the breakfast burrito smothered in tomatillo and chile pequin sauces.
 When it comes time to order, you might be forgiving of the wait times.
 You'll need every minute to decide what you want.